haskins-io/CloudTrailViewer/docs/UserGuide.md

 with the same name

 #### Adding a widget
 To add a widget to a Dashboard select add widget from the Dashboard menu.
-A dialog will open for you to select the type of widget too added.
+A dialog will open for you to select the chartType of widget too added.
 Once you have selected a widget another dialog will open allowing you to configure the widget.

 #### Removing a widget.